davidbeleznay/DigitalForesterApp/README.md

 ### RoadRiskForm Component
 - Implemented multi-section form with tabbed navigation
-- Basic Information section with text inputs and GPS location capture
+- Basic Information section with text inputs and GPS location capture for both start and end points
 - Hazard Factors section with interactive score selection and automatic calculation
 - Consequence Factors section with BC forestry-standard assessment criteria
-- Optional Assessments section with geotechnical and infrastructure considerations
+- Optional Assessments section with toggleable geotechnical and infrastructure considerations
 - Results section with risk calculation, categorization, and professional requirements
 - Added localStorage persistence for all form data
 - Implemented reset and save functionality